jameslan/libxml2-wasm/README.md

 [^1]: The speed of different libraries varies a lot, see [benchmark](performance.md).
 [^2]: The requirement of C/C++ toolchain may be waived if prebuilt binary is available.

-## Development environment

-If you'd like to contribute to `libxml2-wasm`, you need a [Node.js](https://nodejs.org/) (version 16 or newer) and an [emscripten](https://emscripten.org/) installation in your environment.

-Alternatively, you can use the provided devcontainer.
-Then you only need a Docker or Podman environment, and VS Code with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-Then you can just run the command "Dev Containers: Reopen in Container" which will provide you a container with the needed development environment.
-See <https://containers.dev/> for further info.